Free-Macrame-Patterns.com Logo

 Pet Collar

 Description: This Pet Collar is a nice way to adorn your cat, dog, or other animal with something handmade.
-This is one of my special "flexible" Macrame patterns, where you get to choose the decorative knots used for the overall design.
-The collar features a buttonhole clasp.
+The design features a buttonhole clasp.
 A D-Ring can be added if you plan to use a leash.

 There is a Pet Leash pattern listed separately, and both can be made using the same type of knot, so they match.